Racism in the United States: Hispanic and Latino Americans

 Americans of Latin American ancestry (often categorized as "Hispanic" or Hispanic and Latino Americans) come from a wide variety of racial and ethnic backgrounds.
-As a result, not all Latinos are distinguishable as members of a single racial minority.
+The nature of discrimination against them has often depended on how their physical appearance aligns with racial markers, particularly Black or Indigenous features.

 After the Mexican–American War (1846–1848), the United States annexed much of the current Southwestern region from Mexico.
 Mexicans who resided in that territory were subjected to discrimination.
 According to conservative estimates, 597 Mexicans were lynched between 1848 and 1928, corresponding to a per capita lynching rate second only to that suffered by the African American community.

 Many public institutions, businesses, and homeowners associations officially excluded Mexican Americans as a matter of policy.
 School children of Mexican American descent were subjected to racial segregation in the public school system.
 In many counties, Mexican Americans were excluded from serving as jurors in court cases, especially in those that involved Mexican American defendants.
 In many areas across the Southwest, they lived in separate residential areas, due to laws and real estate company policies.

 During the Great Depression, the U.S. government sponsored a Mexican Repatriation program which was intended to encourage Mexican immigrants to voluntarily return to Mexico, however, many were forcibly removed against their will.
 At least 355,000 persons of Mexican ancestry went to Mexico during the 1930s, 40 to 60 percent of those individuals were U.S. citizens – overwhelmingly children.
 Voluntary repatriation was more common than formal deportation.
 The government formally deported at least 82,000 people to Mexico between 1929 and 1935.

-The Zoot Suit Riots were incidents of racial violence against Latinos in Los Angeles in 1943 which lasted several days.Arthur C. Verge, "The Impact of the Second World War on Los Angeles," The Pacific Historical Review, Vol. 63, No. 3, Fortress California at War: San Francisco, Los Angeles, Oakland, and San Diego, 1941–1945.
-(Aug.
-1994), pp. 306–307.
+The Zoot Suit Riots were incidents of racial violence against Latinos in Los Angeles in 1943 which lasted several days.